ansys/pyspeos/README.rst

 Testing
 -------
 Tests and assets are in `<tests>`_ and `<tests/assets>`_ folder.
-Running PyOptics tests requires a running SpeosRPC server.
+Running PySpeos tests requires a running SpeosRPC server.
 A configuration file allows to choose between a local server and a Docker server (by default).

 Test configuration file